TN 27 (06-24)

 a.
 Reduction in hours

-Ms. M completed her TWP in 06/2017 and stopped working due to her disabling condition shortly after.
-In 01/2018, she starts a new job.
+Ms. M completed their TWP in 06/2017 and stopped working due to their disabling condition shortly after.
+In 01/2018, they start a new job.
 In 05/2019, SSA initiates a work review.
-The technician calls Ms. M and has her attest to the information on the SSA-821-BK.
-During that interview, she indicates that her earnings decreased in 04/2018 because her employer complied with her request to reduce her hours to part-time due to her disability.
-She then tells the technician that with some therapy, she was able to work back up to full-time effective 09/02/2018 and that full time work continues.
-Her earnings are as follows:
+The technician calls Ms. M and has them attest to the information on the SSA-821-BK.
+During that interview, they indicate that their earnings decreased in 04/2018 because their employer complied with their request to reduce their hours to part-time due to their disability.
+They then tell the technician that with some therapy, they were able to work back up to full-time effective 09/02/2018 and that full time work continues.
+Their earnings are as follows:

 January $1,205 $1,225